ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 depending on their role.
 Senders can limit their send rate over any time period up to 67 seconds.
-Network elements can monitor and apply limits to send rates using time period of at least 67 seconds.
+Network (uaually done in the SCONE Network elements) can monitor and apply limits to send rates using time period of at least 67 seconds.

 The choice of 67 seconds is a compromise between competing interests.